 This is vital for parents taking small children to multiple appointments.
 Kathy and Lesli have walked that path and have a whole chapter on special needs–though the whole book is well-suited for our exceptional kids.

-When parents of preschoolers with special needs ask me, I encourage this flexibility.
+When parents of preschoolers with special needs ask me about homeschooling, I encourage this flexibility.
 Therapies and health form the foundation for learning.
 You don’t need to worry if you haven’t done everything with your five-year-old that they’d have done in a morning of kindergarten.
-If that child is spending many hours a day in ABA or Floortime, speech therapy, PT or OT, you need time to read with them, be with them, and let them rest and enjoy unstructured playtime.
+If that child is spending many hours a day in ABA or Floortime, speech therapy, PT or OT, take it easy.
+You need time to read with them, be with them, and let them rest and enjoy unstructured playtime.
 (Therapy is work for them.
 They will be tired.)

 The Homegrown Preschooler does some brainstorming for you and assembles wonderful resources in their books.
-(I can’t wait to try their homemade play dough recipe with my granddaughter.)
+(I tried their homemade play dough recipe with my granddaughter.
+We love it.)

 Lots of these activities are portable, requiring few materials.
 They can be stowed in a ziplock bag and tossed in the diaper bag as you head to the doctor’s office or the store.
 Some are ideal for the car or other travel.